-- Family-led supports/programs/Families as co-therapists: Families helping families such as family-driven support groups and mutual support programs are associated with reduced subjective burden and distress
+Families helping families such as family-driven support groups and mutual support programs are associated with reduced subjective burden and distress.

-- Engagement through the process of involvement: Factors that impact on family involvement in care (e.g., therapeutic alliance, empowerment, expectations of families and choice)
+Factors that impact on family involvement in care (e.g., therapeutic alliance, empowerment, expectations of families and choice).

 Family-centered care is based on the following principles:

 - Recognition that families are experts in the needs of their loved ones